 Pituitary injuries are nothing to be sneezed at.
 Coupled with TBIs, they are often devastating to families.
 A 2015 article printed by the National Institute of Health shows the incredible effects on the human body.
 Up to 20% of TBI victims develop chronic hypopituitarism.

 Imagine the numbers.
 Two hundred thirty-five thousand people become hospitalized due to TBIs, and many more do not seek treatment.
 There are thousands of people suffering from the effects of sports injuries, work accidents, and car accidents.
 These medical issues can cause severe pain, hematomas, and bitter blood and energy issues.
 This means tens of thousands to millions of dollars of needed future care, depending on the client.
 Clients, firms, and courts need to know this vital information.
 For more information about the future of thyroid issues and traumatic brain injuries, keep it tuned here.
 The Ehline Law Firm writes about medicine's future and how it affects law firms and our clients.

 So this is where it gets interesting.
 Just because it is mild makes it no less traumatic.

 A Mild Traumatic Brain Injury (“MTBI”) is medically classified with the following symptoms:

 The brain stem, frontal lobe, and temporal lobes are vulnerable.
-Similarly, they are located near bony protrusions inside the skull.
-So they become bruised most natural.
-Also, their location near the front of the cranium means a higher chance of forward or backward motion impacts.
+Similarly, these lobes remain located near bony protrusions inside the skull.
+So they become bruised most naturally.
+Their location near the front of the cranium means a higher chance of forwarding or backward motion impacts.

 Damage to the temporal lobe or seizures causes many behavioral disorders.
 However, the frontal lobe gets injured the most.
 Doctors consider all of this our emotional and personality control center.
 As a result, damage to these parts causes poor judgment and increased impulsivity.